tyoung3/sw/README.md

 QuickStart (on Linux)
 ----------

+### Comments

   * Graphviz should be installed, but installation may proceed without it.
-  * The .../tyoung3/StreamWork backend is no longer required.
+  * The ...github/tyoung3/StreamWork backend is no longer required.
-  * Sw is written in C.
+  * StreamWork is written in C.

+### Installation
   * cd to any convenient workspace (/usr/src for example).
   * Download the latest sw-0.15.2.tar.gz file
 	  from https://github.com/tyoung3/sw
   * Run 'tar -xzf .../sw-...tar.gz' to extract source files
   * cd  sw-0.15.2
   * Run ./configure && make check
-  * Run sudo make install
+  * Run sudo make install.
 	  Sw and associated scripts will be installed in /usr/local/bin

 Foo Bar test